DataDog/datadog-cloudfoundry-buildpack/README.md

 #### .NET Traces

-The buildpack also includes the [.NET Tracer](https://docs.datadoghq.com/tracing/setup/dotnet-core/??tab=windows#installation) for .NET on windows and linux cells.
-For linux, the debian .NET tracer is bundled when `DD_DOTNET_TRACING: true` is set.
+The buildpack also includes the [.NET Tracer](https://docs.datadoghq.com/tracing/setup/dotnet-core/?tab=windows#installation) for .NET on Windows and linux cells.
+For linux, the Debian .NET tracer is bundled when `DD_DOTNET_TRACING: true` is set.

-To start instrumenting your app:
+To start instrumenting your application:

-1. Register the directory containing the DLLs in your app.
-To do so, add the path `C:\Users\vcap\app\datadog\dotNetTracer` in the [`probing`](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/probing-element) element in your `web.config` file.
+1. Register the directory containing the DLLs in your application by adding the path `C:\Users\vcap\app\datadog\dotNetTracer` in the [`probing`](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/probing-element) element in your `web.config` file.

 **example**:

 ```xml
 <runtime>
     <assemblyBinding xmlns="urn:schemas-microsoft-com:asm.v1">